 When the feature "TimeSensitiveNetworking" or "TimeSensitiveCommunication" is supported, the PCF detects if the Npcf_SMPolicyControl_Create request relates to SM Policy Association enabling Time Sensitive Communications and Time Synchronization based on the received DNN and S-NSSAI.
 The PCF then may provide within the SmPolicyDecision data structure the "TSN_BRIDGE_INFO" policy control request trigger within the "policyCtrlReqTriggers" attribute to instruct the SMF to trigger a PCF interaction when the trigger is met; i.e., new TSC user plane node information is available.

-Editor’s note: How this procedure is impacted to extend the support to other Time Sensitive Communication applications than TSN is FFS.

 NOTE: Time sensitive communication and time synchronization are not supported in home-routed roaming scenarios.